She was exhausted.

 “To answer your question I’m fine, tired but you know that already considering what you put me through.”
 She put her hands in her jean pockets as she headed to a nearest bathroom.
 When inside she splashed some cold water on her face before looking at her own reflection.
 Her build was thin as her skin was rather pale, her blue eyes consisting of two different shades, a dark blue ring surrounding the iris with a lighter shade of blue within, yet underneath her eyes was the faint signs of sleep deprivation.

 Her medium brown hair was short, just resting at the nape of her neck as her side bangs covered the left side of her forehead.
 It was a style she was still trying to get used too since it had been cut in donation for breast-cancer.

 “Smooth Taryn,” she muttered to her reflection.
-“Real mature right there, why not add salt into that open wound of his to do even more damage?” she sighed before grasping the dog tags that remained underneath her T-shirt.
+“Real mature right there, why not add salt into that open wound of his to do even more damage?” she sighed before grasping the ID-Disc that remained underneath her T-shirt.
 “You know that he knows what he did was total shit to you but can’t keep holding that over his head forever…”